TuomoKu/SPX-GC/README.md

 ```
 > The templates must be within `ASSETS/templates` folder structure.
 It is preferred to have a single subfolder for all _your_ templates (myCompany in the example above) and futher subfolders for different _template packs_ or _visual styles_ within it (ProjectA, ProjectB in the example).

->**CasparCG** does not support absolute file paths with HTML-templates.
+> <a id="fileprotocol"></a>**CasparCG** does not support absolute file paths with HTML-templates using file protocol.
 SPX-GC loads templates from ASSETS/templates -folder which acts as a http server.
 (Serving templates over http to CasparCG is planned for future version of SPX-GC.) **The simplest** way currently to configure CasparCG and SPX-GC together is to make ASSETS/templates folder the templates folder of CasparCG.
 To make this change, move your existing HTML-templates to ASSETS/templates and re-configure `caspar.config` to use that as `templates-folder`.
 Another approach is to copy the templates to **both locations** but this can become cumbersome if changes are made to templates: the changes will need to be done to two places or those folders will need to be mirrorred somehow.
 See this [Wikipedia article](https://en.wikipedia.org/wiki/Comparison_of_file_synchronization_software).

-## SPXGCTemplateDefinition -object in templates
+## SPXGCTemplateDefinition -object in templates <a id="templatedefinition"></a>

+> **IMPORTANT:** Each HTML template must have an `JSON data object` present in the HTML-files source code, within the HEAD section.
+[Video: use existing HTML templates](https://www.youtube.com/watch?v=AdZATSBByng) covers also this topic.

 TemplateDefinition configures how a template is supposed to work within SPX-GC; what kinds of controls are shown to the operator and how the graphic should playout, on which server and layer for instance.
 These values are template's `defaults` and can be changed in the Project Settings view after the template is added to the project.

-Each HTML template must have an `JSON data object` present in the HTML-files source code, within the HEAD section.

 > See details about supported values below the snippet.